- Students should share a personal story that aligns with these guidelines.

-- Students should be willing to have their story included in an open-source audio library that can be accessed by the public for educational and advocacy purposes.
+- Students should be willing to have their story included in an open-source story library that can be accessed by the public for educational and advocacy purposes.

 - When telling their story, students should avoid using other peoples’ names.
-Talk about who they are rather than naming them (e.g. my mom, not Sara Jones).
+Talk about who they are rather than naming them (e.g. my mom, not Sarah Jones).

 *A submission will be considered ineligible if it contains any of the following:

 - Hate speech or depictions directed at others (but if a student sees or experiences hate speech and chooses to make this part of their submission that is considered eligible)